cmugpi/cmugpi.github.io/topics/readings/week-1/index.md

 ## Reading

+- [Initial Setup]
-If you haven't done the [Initial Setup], make sure you do that first.
+  - If you haven't done this yet, do it now.
+- [Files & Commands]

-Once you're done, use [Files & Commands] to complete the lab.
+  - Once you're done, use this to complete the first lab.

 [Initial Setup]: {{ "/initial-setup/" | prepend: site.baseurl }}
 [Files & Commands]: {{ "/topics/terminal-usage/files-commands" | prepend: site.baseurl }}